Get notified of page updates

 Despite this concern, there are many valid reasons why women with negative or inconclusive genetic test results choose double mastectomy after breast cancer.

 Patients who receive genetic testing should discuss their results with a genetics professional to help them with treatment decisions.
 The role of a genetic counselor is to educate patients about genetic testing, provide information on their treatment and prevention options, and help them make informed decisions about their medical care.
-It is important that patients receive balanced and up-to-date information in order to make an informed decision in consultation with their health care team.
+It is important that patients receive balanced and up to date information in order to make an informed decision in consultation with their health care team.

 Share your thoughts on this XRAY review by taking our brief survey.